How Long to Proof Sourdough in the Fridge (+ Tips)

 You’ve mixed your dough, completed your stretch and folds, shaped the dough, and put your soon-to-be-baked dough in a banneton basket.

-Now, it’s time to pop that uncooked sourdough loaf in the fridge for the last step: cold proofing (also called cold fermentation).
+Now, it’s time to pop that uncooked sourdough loaf in the fridge for the last step: cold proofing (also called cold retard).

 how long to proof sourdough in fridge